 The path to startup success is riddled with pitfalls.
 Over my years working with hundreds of early-stage companies, I’ve witnessed the same mistakes repeated time and again.
 The good news?
 Most of these mistakes are entirely avoidable if you know what to look for.

 This guide isn’t theoretical business school advice.
 It’s hard-earned wisdom from the trenches of startup life—both from my own failures and from watching others navigate these treacherous waters.
-Let’s explore the 20 most dangerous mistakes that can kill your startup before it has a chance to thrive.
+Let’s dive into the 20 most dangerous mistakes that can kill your new business before it has a chance to thrive.

 The Foundational Mistakes